SnapKit/SnapKit/ISSUE_TEMPLATE.md

 ### New Issue Checklist

+🚫 If this template is not filled out your issue **will** be closed with no comment. 🚫

 * [ ] I have looked at the [Documentation](http://snapkit.io/docs)
 * [ ] I have read the [F.A.Q.](http://snapkit.io/faq)
 * [ ] I have filled out this issue template.